 The images below were all taken with the ZWO ASI1600MM camera

 This is the electronic filter wheel that matches well with the ZWO ASI1600MM camera.
 It has 8 slots and can hold 31mm/1.25" filters.
 This size of filters is perfect for APS-C (cropped sensor) cameras like the ASI1600MM.
-If you plan on using a full frame camera, you would instead need a filter wheel with 2" slots.
+If you plan on using a full-frame camera, or one of the newer sensors, we recommend you instead get a filter wheel with 36mm or 2" slots.

 On this setup we prefer to use an Off-Axis-guider over a guide scope.
 An OAG ensures that we do not have differential flexure (meaning the guide scope slightly moves due to gravity) which is especially important when you have a telescope with a long focal length.
 We use the ZWO OAG when imaging with our cropped sensor ASI1600MM camera.
 We only use our guide scope if we image with a full frame camera as these require a larger OAG to avoid any vignetting.